kaichunwu/AkkaTSP/README.md

-# Akka - Travelling Salesman Problem
+# Akka - Traveling Salesman Problem
 ## Introduction
 * Use Akka to demo a small system for solving TSP
 * 1 solver assign this task to 4 searchers